-(2) Based on actual covered payroll reported by the Retirement Office.
+2 Based on actual covered payroll reported by the Retirement Office.
 For the year ended June 30, 2015, reflects the effect of the phase-in over two years of the contribution rate impact of new actuarial assumptions adopted by the Board effective with the July 1, 2014 valuation.
 For the year ended June 30, 2017, reflects the effect of the phase-in over two years of the contribution rate impact of new actuarial assumptions adopted by the Board effective with the July 1, 2016 valuation.

-(3) Excludes employer contributions towards administrative expenses.
+3 Excludes employer contributions towards administrative expenses.

-(4) Starting in 2019, the actuarially determined contributions is determined by applying the Tier 1 and Tier 2 contribution rates to their respective payroll.
-See accompanying notes to this schedule on next page.
+4 Starting in 2019, the actuarially determined contribution is determined by applying the Tier 1 and Tier 2 contribution rates to their respective payroll.